luntan365/svgcanvas/README.md

 The major difference is that: this lib also adds some mock API for **element** (such as width, height, style, className, getBoundingClientRect, toDataURL).

-Note this lib also adds some dark API (such as context API call history for debug, gc some invisible elements).
-These API are some how very dark, so I did not pull request for these API.
+Note this lib also adds some dirty API (such as context API call history for debug, gc some invisible elements).
+These API are some how very dirty, so I did not pull request for these API.
 However, they are useful and necessary for my [p5.js-svg](https://github.com/zenozeng/p5.js-svg), so I keep them in my lib.

 ## Usage